 Stephen has supported and contributed on a frequent basis to Divorce Aid since 2001 when he and Christina first met.
 We value his candid and compassionate writing.
 If you are an Observer reader, you probably will have read his articles or you may have heard him on Radio 2 or seen him on Sky TV.

-We are all indebted to Mark at Splashweb who stepped in to the breach as our 2nd Webmaster;he still rues the day he joined us as we have caused him numerous headaches and long hours of work.
+We are all indebted to Mark at Splashweb who stepped in to the breach as our 2nd Webmaster; he still rues the day he joined us as we have caused him numerous headaches and long hours of work.
 His patience and perseverance enabled our first website to be completed and promoted.
-He now acts as our promotional consultant and oversees Christina's lack of technical ability but has to admit that she has learnt a great deal from him over the years, but still a muppet.
+He now acts as our search marketing consultant & web manager, and oversees Christina's lack of technical ability but has to admit that she has learnt a great deal from him over the years, but still a muppet.

 Laurie is an Associate with Barlow Robbins Solicitors.
 He is a solicitor and barrister, specialising in intellectual property and technology.
 We welcome his expertise in these matters.
 To contact him, please see our Copyright article in this section.